 Effective bodyweight workout routine: how to get fit without a gym

 I really like the idea of keeping myself fit even when I have got no access to any training equipment.
-A few years ago I came across the notorious British criminal Charles Bronson's book Solitary Fitness, which only motivated me to search for better ways to remain fit and strong without access to a gym or any piece of regular training equipment.
+A few years ago I came across the notorious British criminal Charles Bronson's book "Solitary Fitness", which only motivated me to search for better ways to remain fit and strong without access to a gym or any piece of regular training equipment.

 Bodyweight workout routine for strength:

-A proper Muay Thai explosive push ups routine helps to develop your chest, shoulders and triceps muscles.
+A proper Muay Thai explosive push-ups routine helps to develop your chest, shoulders, and triceps muscles.
 On top of that, support required from other muscles during this exercise results in a wider range of muscle work integrated into this workout" Read more about explosive push-ups

 Dips are great for developing triceps and chest muscles.
-The more advanced athletes can add weights for an extra resistance.
+The more advanced athletes can add weights for extra resistance.
 Shoulder width dips are great triceps and muscles of your back.
 Wide arm dips are great for developing chest muscles.

 Bodyweight workout routine for flexibility

-J curl also known as a Jefferson curl is a simple yet effective exercise for an overall body flexibility.
+- J curl also known as a Jefferson curl is a simple yet effective exercise for overall body flexibility.
 Unless you have tried this exercise in the past and you are very flexible don't try to do this standing on a box.

 Start easy with standing on a floor and do a few dips a day.
 You will notice progress soon enough and at some point, you'll be ready to stand on a box.